numbas/editor-docs/source/question/reference.rst

         * **source** - a plain-text representation of the question, to be used with the Numbas command-line tools.

+    Add to your basket
+        Add this question to your basket, so you can include it in an exam.

 Content areas
 =============